PX4/PX4-user_guide/en/config/actuators.md

 For VTOL tiltrotor vehicles, it will also include the number and properties of [tilt servos](#motor-tilt-servo-geometry)

 :::note
-The UI shows the configured motor positions, customized to your vehicle (Currently only for Multicopter)
+The UI is customised for the selected airframe:
+- Only configurable fields for the selected airframe type are displayed (i.e. if motor geometry isn't configurable, the fields won't be visible).
+- The motor position diagram is currently only displayed for multicopter frames.
 :::

 ### Motor Geometry